xastrobyte/Omega-Psi/category/commands.md

   * `rank | r ` - Shows you your current level and experience in this server.

 ## Miscellaneous
+    *Other commands that don't really fit into a category yet.*
   * `info | ?? [member]` - Gives you info on a member or the server as saved by the bot.

   * `inviteBot | invite [permissions...]` - Gives you a link so you can invite the bot to your own server.